CyberSecurity

 So let’s say that I was a IT Supervisor of a small time corporation: What kind of issues would I face on a daily basis over the internet?

-An example I can give would be Phishing scams, while not typically harmful if a scam acquired information on an IT specialist it could harm the entire buisness and even put alot of information on us out there where competitors can acquire it.
+Phishing Scams: while not typically harmful if a scam acquired information on an IT specialist it could harm the entire buisness and even put alot of information on us out there where competitors can acquire it.

 With a high turnover rate and even lower morale IT jobs are some of the highest security jobs out there managing daily scheduling and maintenance tasks to keep the work flow at an appropriate pace.